Virtual reality in telerehabilitation: Accessibility

 While VR enables greater accessibility for some, it also carries the risk of exclusion for others, particularly those without adequate resources to access VR technology and those with disabilities that restrict them from the use of virtual reality in telerehabilitation.

 Remote VR treatment programs require both a stable access to the internet and varying VR equipment.
 With one third of the world population not having any access to the internet, the access to remote VR treatment programs might be limited.
 At the same time, the price of the VR headset combined with the specialized accessories for the remote VR treatment programs may exacerbate existing economic disparities in healthcare.

 Epilepsy is a chronic neurological disorder that is typically the case of recurrent seizures.
 These seizures are sudden, temporary alterations of brain function that cause involuntary movements, sensations, or changes in consciousness.
 These epileptic episodes can be triggered by various light patterns.
 With VR being a bright screen so close to the eyes, epilepsy patients are generally excluded from VR telerehabilitation due to the concern that using it may trigger seizures.

-People’s social identities, such as class and disorders as mentioned above, unfortunately play a role in patients' accessibility to the use of VR telerehabilitation.
-Because this technology is so new, medical engineers have not had the time or resources to make the proper advancements to this technology to make it more accessible.

 Statistics

 Telerehabilitation has made a huge improvement in rehab accessibility and efficiency.
-For instance, in fields such as Musculoskeletal Rehabilitation, Stroke Recovery, Parkinson’s Disease, and Chronic Pain Management in Cancer Patients, improvements have been quite apparent.
+For instance, in fields such as Musculoskeletal Rehabilitation, Stroke Recovery, Parkinson's Disease, and Chronic Pain Management in Cancer Patients, improvements have been quite apparent.